3 Enterprise Automation Examples: Achieving End-to-End Efficiency

 Automated customer support

-To solve these issues, the customer support process must be standardized and monitored, while giving technicians access to all of the information they might require.
+To solve these issues, the customer support process must be standardized and monitored, while giving technicians access to all the information they might require.
+An automated customer support process consists of the following:

 • A customer contacts your support team with an issue

-• If the employee cannot solve the issue it is escalated to a senior support technician and the customer is notified
+• If the employee cannot solve the issue, it is escalated to a senior support technician and the customer is notified

 Get our posts & product updates earlier by simply subscribing